dekimsey/ashvattha/README.md

 The goal of this project is to provide a functional framework for a fully procedurally-generated world.
 For starters, this project is going to work strictly on physical features of landmass (i.e. basic geography).
 In the future, it will encompass a veritable suite of tools for procedurally generating worlds and everything that goes with it.

 ##Right now, however...
-+Let there be noise -- Simplex Noise implemented.
++ Let there be noise -- Simplex Noise implemented.
 It's not much, but it's a start.

 ##Requirements
 The basic library itself will be designed to work in any environment.
 However, to compile my examples and tests, the Qt 4 SDK is required.